linuxmint/nemo/files/usr/share/nemo/action-info.md

 Comment=If you click this menu entry, %F will be acted upon!
 `

 **Icon-Name** (optional): The name of the icon to display in Nemo's context menu next to the action entry.
-This must be an icon that is part of the GtkIconTheme.
+This must be an icon that is part of the GtkIconTheme, or an absolute path.
 Symbolic icons are supported.

 `
 Icon-Name=folder
 `

+If you have a custom icon, you can enclose the filename in `<...>` to have it loaded from the action's directory.
+For instance, with `<my-action-icon.png>` nemo will look for an icon by that name in the same directory as the action file.
+If your action is a Spice and has its own subfolder, that can be included as a relative path (`my-action@me/my-action-icon.png`).

 **Separator** (optional): Character(s) to separate multiple filenames if more than a single file is selected.
 By default a space is used.